tanvirraj/go-notes/blog-for-range-loop.md

 Go provides two different semantics for iterating over a collection.
 I can iterate using value semantics or pointer semantics.

-value semantics mean every piece of code is working with it's own copy
+value semantics mean every piece of code is working with it's own copy data

 and pointer semantics is we have one copy of data and we share the data